Ever wondered what happens in my vocal coaching sessions?

 I thought I’d share a little bit about what I do in my vocal coaching sessions.

-Our first point of contact is an introductory chat to get to know each other and for me to find out what it is that you’re wanting to work on to make sure that I can give that to you.
+Our first point of contact is an introductory chat.
+We can get to know each other and I can find out what it is that you’re wanting to work on to make sure that I can give that to you.

-You book a 15-minute chat (using my online booking calendar) which we can do via Skype or on the phone.
+You book a 30-minute chat (using my online booking calendar) which we can do via Zoom/Skype or on the phone.

 I call you, we have a quick chat and it gives you the opportunity to ask me any questions that you might have about vocal coaching and about what I do.